-In 2015 and again in 2016 we hosted a group of 9 Christians from Northern Ireland to lead the 5 day bible camp in August.
+In 2015, 2016 and again in 2018 we hosted a group of Christians from Northern Ireland to lead the bible camps in August.

 Kindfund was established as a charity in 2004 to further the gospel of Jesus Christ and to help relieve poverty amongst some of the poorest tribes in northern Kenya, working with the pastoralist Turkana, Samburu and Rendille.

 We currently use 5 tonnes of food and supplies per month, providing for 125 children in 4 homes and 250 children in nursery and primary education.